 Article Summary

-The authors highlight the clinical importance of assessing and managing neuromusculokeletal health in children with obesity.
+The authors highlight the clinical importance of assessing and managing neuromusculoskeletal health in children with obesity.
 Healthcare providers should screen for neuromusculoskeletal

-problems in order to personalize interventions, to modify standardized exercise interventions,
+problems to personalize interventions, modify standardized exercise interventions,

-and to optimize obesity treatment.
+and optimize obesity treatment.
 Read the full article.

 Article Review

-In this review article, the authors consider that children with obesity may experience various neuromusculoskeletal impairments and physical complications (i.e. pain, decreased lower extremity muscle strength, postural dysfunction, impaired balance or coordination) that could impact their movement, their interest in physical activity and exercise, and their capacity to engage in physical activity and exercise.
+In this review article, the authors consider that children with obesity may experience various neuromusculoskeletal impairments and physical complications (i.e., pain, decreased lower extremity muscle strength, postural dysfunction, impaired balance, or coordination) that could impact their movement, their interest in physical activity and exercise, and their capacity to engage in physical activity and exercise.
 Additionally, these neuromusculoskeletal impairments can also impact the child’s quality of life and the overall management of the disease of obesity.
-Removal of barriers to movement can optimize the development of the neuromusculoskeletal system and help to facilitate engagement in sufficient physical activity for health and to assist obesity treatment.
+Removing barriers to movement can optimize the development of the neuromusculoskeletal system, help facilitate engagement in sufficient physical activity for health, and assist in obesity treatment.

-Healthcare professionals need to develop personalized interventions for each child with obesity based on environmental and personal factors (e.g. lack of access to safe spaces, weight-based teasing from teachers, peers, family, or poor body image).
-Healthcare professionals also need to modify standardized exercise interventions to adapt to the child’s current levels of activity and participation.
+Healthcare professionals need to develop personalized interventions for each child with obesity based on environmental and personal factors (e.g., lack of access to safe spaces, weight-based teasing from teachers, peers, family, or poor body image).
+Healthcare professionals also need to modify standardized exercise interventions to adapt to the child’s current activity and participation levels.
 In doing so, this helps to ensure sufficient physical activity and its related health benefits.

-The authors present several “key considerations” when planning exercise interventions in pediatric obesity management including such as contraindications to exercise, develop exercise treatment plans that are based on objective findings, create interventions that appropriate for the child’s age and stage of development, and consider the role of cultural meaning and context when planning for exercise.
-These suggestions are useful in both the primary care situation and the tertiary care situation and could become an integral part of all pediatric obesity management programs.
+The authors present several “key considerations” when planning exercise interventions in pediatric obesity management, including contraindications to exercise, developing exercise treatment plans that are based on objective findings, creating interventions that are appropriate for the child’s age and stage of development, and consider the role of cultural meaning and context when planning for exercise.
+These suggestions are helpful in primary and tertiary care situations and could become integral to all pediatric obesity management programs.

 Additional Resources